OctopusDeploy/docs/docs/deploying-applications/index.md

 ![](/docs/images/3048075/3277616.png?effects=drop-shadow)

 :::success
 You can achieve very complex deployment processes in Octopus by leveraging advanced concepts like parallel execution of steps and rolling deployments.
-Learn more about [simple and complex deployment processes](/docs/home/key-concepts/projects/deployment-processes.md).
+Learn more aboutÂ [simple and complex deployment processes](/docs/home/key-concepts/projects/deployment-processes.md).
 :::

 ## In this section